jentery/466/index.md

 * Share sounds from your everyday with the balance of the class.
 * Unpack how sounds influence your everyday life as well as the “soundscapes” familiar to you.
-* Use audio as evidence in an argument about certain aspects of your routines.
+* Use audio as evidence in an argument about certain aspects of your routines / habits.
 * Consider how you represent yourself (e.g., what you tell or don’t tell your audience) through sound.
 * Gain some experience in deep listening, sound recording, and editing audio.